GabrielSlima/blog/articles/clean-code-error-handling.md

     <h3>Write the try-catch-finally statement first</h3>
     <p>
-        The goal behid the try-catch-finally statement (other than keeping the logic and error handling separated from each other), is, as you read on the begining of this article, to guarantee that our code does what it's supposed to do and to add solutions when the execution is interruped by any error and give a solution for those interruptions by stablishing a set of expressions that will deals with those cases.
+        The goal behid the try-catch-finally statement (other than keeping the logic and error handling separated from each other), is, as you read on the begining of this article, to guarantee that our code does what it's supposed to do and to atecipate errors that can interrupt the execution of the code and give solutions for those interruptions by stablishing a set of expressions that will deals with them.
     </p>
     <p>
-        That being said, by writing the try-catch-finally statement first we are writing exactly what the user of the function can expect using the code.
+        That being said, by writing the try-catch-finally statement first we are writing exactly what the user of the function can expect if anything goes wrong in the <i>try</i> block.
         <br>
         This mindset of writing what the user can expect first leads us to one approach very well know among developers called
         "TDD" or "Test Driven Development".